Nogesma/cube-bot/README.md

 - Start the database : `mongod`
 - Init : `node init.js 333 222 444 3BLD MEGA OH SQ1`
 - Start the bot : `grunt`

+## Contribute

+- Create a new branch (feature/, fix/, update/, refactor/)(name)
+- Push your changes to the branch
+- Create a pull request